statsig-io/docs/docs/metrics/archiving-metrics.md

 ---

 Statsig offers two ways to manage the end-of-life for your metrics.
-- **Archiving** a metric: for when a metric is no longer relevant.
+- **Archiving a metric**: for when a metric is no longer relevant.
 This will stop computing the metric, but retain the history for your record.
 Use case example: you can archive older versions of a metric that continues to evolve so you have a record of how the metric has evolved over time.
-- **Deleting** a metric: for when you've made a mistake, logged or imported an irrelevant metric, or created a more accurate version of a metric.
+- **Deleting a metric**: for when you've made a mistake, logged or imported an irrelevant metric, or created a more accurate version of a metric.
 This will remove the metric from Statsig completely, including its history.
 Use case examples include incorrect definition, incorrect name, duplicative metric that you don't want to confuse others with.

 # Archiving Metrics